-With housing prices ever on the rise, the future, it seems, might incorporate a whole new way of living.
-Take The Collective, a company that is pioneering a new way to live with their co-living building, The Collective Old Oak, in North West London.
-While it ticks the boxes for its relative affordability and transport links, it also brings in the benefits of meeting other people who are in a similar situation.
-The Collective has attracted attention for its modern approach to living in London, a much-needed approach in the context of the capital’s housing crisis.
+With housing prices ever on the rise, the future, it seems, might be a whole new way of living.
+Take The Collective, a company that is pioneering a new way to live with their co-living buildings, The Collective Old Oak, in North West London, and The Collective Canary Wharf, in East London.
+While both spaces tick the boxes for their relative affordability and transport links, they also bring in the benefits of meeting other people who are in a similar situation.
+The Collective has attracted attention for its novel approach to living in London, much-needed in the context of the capital’s housing crisis.

-Members opt into a co-living space where their home includes a personal space and shared spaces – consisting of kitchens, dining rooms, communal entertainment and a roof terrace.
+Members opt into a co-living space where their home includes a personal space and shared spaces – consisting of kitchens, dining rooms, communal entertainment, a restaurant, a gym and site specific spaces (Old Oak has a roof terrace, while Canary Wharf has a skyline pool!).
 The prospect of a built-in social life is what attracted Adam to The Collective when he moved in in 2017.
 “It’s the best of both worlds,” he explains.
-“A place where I can make friends similar to roommates, but had the privacy of owning my own studio.”
+“A place where I can make friends similar to roommates, but with the privacy of my own studio.”

 It’s also streamlined.
 Here, one rent payment covers everything, including rent, utilities, bills, wifi, and a regular roster of events for members.
-The location also aligns with the arrival of Crossrail – a a £1.3bn station is set to open locally in the next three years which will revolutionise local transport links to Heathrow and into London.
-Book a tour to find out more.
+The location also aligns with the arrival of Crossrail – a £1.3bn station is set to open locally in the next three years which will revolutionise local transport links to Heathrow and into London.

-There’s one thing for certain – living in the city is changing, and there are better options than ever.
+There’s one thing for certain – living in the city is changing, and there are more options than ever.